3.1 - Templating

 Bonus: Single View

-controller function to serve an HTML page which displays one Pokemon and their image depending on the ID from the request URL.
+If you want an extra challenge, see if you can implement the getOne controller function to serve an HTML page which displays one Pokemon and their image depending on the ID from the request URL.

 - Download an image per Pokemon (or resource of your choice) into the

-folder. - Add an
+imagesfolder. - Add an

-). - In the controller method, use the attributes from the requested Pokemon to set:
+imageattribute to eachPokemonobject insidemodel.ts.
+The value of this attribute should be the path to the image (ex.images/pikachu.png). - In the controller method, use the attributes from the requested Pokemon to set:

-as the name of the Pokemonimage
+headingas the name of the Pokemonimageas the Pokemon’s image

 📥 Submission